 We're Here for You American Electric Power is committed to the health and safety of our customers, communities and employees as we closely monitor the COVID-19 pandemic.
 Learn more×

-In response to the coronavirus pandemic, nonprofit organizations across the AEP footprint will receive nearly $3 million to help people meet basic needs and offset hardships faced by our neighbors.
+In response to the coronavirus pandemic, nonprofit organizations across the AEP footprint received nearly $4 million in AEP Foundation grants to help people meet basic needs and offset the hardships they faced.

 Chairman, President and Chief Executive Officer